Monterey history photo collection

 Ricketts's first appears as Dr. Phillips in Steinbeck's short story The Snake first published in the Monterey Beacon on June 22nd, 1935.

-Holdings: over 20,850 Photos of Monterey County listed in our database.
+Holdings: We have over 5,000 Monterey and 28,000 photos of Monterey County listed in our database.

 To obtain permission to use any photographs please contact Mr. Pat Hathaway, Photo Archivist.